 Part Four Psychiatric Mental-Health Nurse Practitioner Salary

 As with other types of nurse practitioners, Psychiatric NPS can expect to earn salaries on the higher end of the spectrum.
-According to the Bureau of Labor Statistics, the median pay for nurse practitioners in 2020 was $117,670 per year or $56.57 per hour.
+According to the Bureau of Labor Statistics, the median pay for nurse practitioners is $120,680 per year as of May 2022.

 Psychiatric Nurse Practitioner Salary by Years of Experience

 Psychiatric NPs can earn a higher annual salary with increased years of experience.
 Per Payscale.com, this is how much people are earning at different levels of experience in 2022 :

 - Less than 1 years of experience earn an average salary of $105,794

 - 1-4 years of experience earn an average salary of $118,742

 - 5-9 years of experience earns an average salary of $121,830